WorldsEndDunce/WorldsEndDunce/README.md

 - Hello, I'm Allison (欣倩)!
 - I'm double majoring in math and music with a co-term masters in CS.
 Some fields of experience of mine include AI/ML and bio-inspired design.
-- My most recent work is with NASA PeTaL's BIDARA, an LLM-based agent for biomimicry.
-This summer, I'm continuing to work with LLMs as an SDE intern at AWS.
 - You can reach me at ateecup@stanford.edu.

 Other than Python, here are some of the languages I use: